Deliver “Delight and Passion” to people

 Sayaka Koga

-Joined NOMURA in 2008.
-Spatial designer. concept design spaces in a wide range of fields, including offices, educational facilities, showrooms, and displays.
-Recently, he has been in charge of planning and concept design communication spaces.
-He believes in concept design "experiences."
+Joined NOMURA Co.,Ltd. in 2008.
+Spatial designer. concept design spaces across various fields, including offices, educational facilities, showrooms, and displays.
+Recently, mainly responsible for planning and concept design communication spaces.
+Values concept design "experiences."

 PAGE TOP